Environmental POlicy and Development

 Highway Traffic Noise

-Executive Order #13112 Invasive Species - 02/03/1999, defines invasive plants as "alien species whose introduction does or is likely to cause economic or environmental harm or harm to human health".
-Invasive plants have been defined by the PA Department of Conservation and Natural Resources as a species that have become a weed pest, a plant which grows aggressively, spreads, and displaces other plants.
+Executive Order 13112 of Feb.
+3, 1999, defines invasive plants as "alien species whose introduction does or is likely to cause economic or environmental harm or harm to human health."
+Invasive plants have been defined by the state Department of Conservation and Natural Resources as a species that have become a weed pest, a plant which grows aggressively, spreads, and displaces other plants.

 PennDOT is represented on both the Invasive and Noxious Plant Committee and the Interagency Invasive Species Work Group to address invasive species issues.
-Research is being conducted by the PA State University investigating various combinations of treatments to control invasive species infestations.
+Research is being conducted by the Pennsylvania State University to investigate various combinations of treatments to control invasive species infestations.

 Native seed mixes have been developed for use in various types of terrains along Pennsylvania's roadsides.
 These are in an experimental phase to determine the most successful mixes that can be taken statewide.

 Species of Special Concern is an umbrella term that includes all plants and animals classified by state and federal agencies into protection categories, such as endangered, threatened, rare, etc., and those species recommended for classification by the Pennsylvania Biological Survey (PBS).

 In Pennsylvania, the species jurisdictional responsibilities are divided among three state resource agencies.
 The state Department of Conservation and Natural Resources has responsibility for native plants, the Pennsylvania Game Commission covers native birds and mammals, and the

 Pennsylvania Fish and Boat Commission has responsibility for fish, amphibians, reptiles, and other aquatic organisms.
 The U.S. Fish and Wildlife Service, Region 5, Pennsylvania state field office oversees the federally listed species that occur in the Commonwealth.
 Data to describe these species and associated natural plant communities is stored in the Pennsylvania Natural Heritage Program information system.